pasqal-io/Pulser/README.md

 scope of traditional quantum circuit approaches.
 Whatever the type of experiment or paradigm, if it can be done on the device, it can be done with Pulser.

-Additionally, Pulser features built-in tools for classical simulation (using [QuTiP][qutip] libraries) to aid in the development and testing of new pulse sequences.
+Additionally, the ``pulser_simulation`` extensions provides tools for classical simulation (using [QuTiP][qutip] libraries) to aid in the development and testing of new pulse sequences.

 For a comprehensive overview of Pulser, check out [Pulser's arXiv preprint](https://arxiv.org/abs/2104.15044).